wilzbach/docs.asyncy.com/storyscript/README.md

 The value `client_secret` will be set to `some-secret-value` **only** for the service `github`.

 ::: tip Note
-Service Secrets are `read-only` and **only** readable by the service they belong to.
+Service Secrets are **only** readable by the service they belong to.
 They cannot be accessed in your Storyscript or by any other service.
 When the service is started by Asyncy it will be assigned the secrets as environment varibles at runtime.
 :::